 1 tsp Cayenne Pepper

 After applying the Rub, coat the chicken with enough Olive Oil to slather both sides of the chicken.
+This may be the most important step to create Juicy Chicken Breasts.
 You want enough olive oil that the Rub becomes a little saucy.
 Then just drizzle a little bit of rice vinegar over chicken and mix together.
 This will create a tangy chicken marinade that will develop a nice flavor crust on the outside of the chicken when it hits the hot grill.
 Marinade for 30 minutes while the grill heats up to 550 F – 650 F.

-Grill the Chicken over High Heat at 550 F +
+5: Grill the Chicken over High Heat at 550 °F or More

 Directly from the marinade pan, place the chicken on the hot grill.
 Grill the chicken for 2-3 minutes per side.
 I often grill the first side for 3 minutes and the second side for 2 minutes if they are nice and thin.
 If you use the same setup on your grill every time, you will start to know exactly how long your chicken breasts will take.